sigmaperu/fowllow/README.md

 Track.
 Analyze.
 Deliver.

-Fowllow is a distribution intelligence platform that provides operational visibility across routes, vehicles, customers and deliveries.
+Fowllow is a distribution intelligence platform that transforms operational data into actionable visibility.

 ## Data Sources